 It is normal to get confused while picking the right M.2 SSD.
-Getting a normal 2.5 SATA is pretty easy because you always know there would be no problems related to the form factor.
+Getting a normal 2.5″ SATA is pretty easy because you always know there would be no problems related to the form factor.

-But, the M.2 SATA and NVMe (Non-Volatile Memory Express) SSDs will look similar to each other and that’s where most of the people make mistakes.
+But, the M.2 SATA and NVMe (Non-Volatile Memory Express) SSDs will look similar to each other and that’s where most people make mistakes.
 So, I am here to help you properly understand the differences and pick the right one for you.

 There are various other differences which we are going to cover below in this article.
 So, lets get started.